Orioles vs. Rays MLB Betting Odds, Trends & Prediction

 Orioles vs. Rays MLB Betting Trends

-The total has gone OVER in 12 of Baltimore’s last 17 games played in June
+The total has gone OVER in 5 of Baltimore’s last 7 games

-Over/Under has gone OVER in 12 of Tampa Bay’s last 17 games played in June
+Over/Under has gone OVER in 5 of Tampa Bay’s last 7 games

-The total has gone OVER in 16 of Tampa Bay’s last 21 games played on a Sunday when at home
+The total has gone OVER in 5 of Baltimore’s last 7 games on the road

-The total has gone UNDER in 4 of Baltimore’s last 5 games played on a Sunday when on the road
+The total has gone OVER in 13 of Tampa Bay’s last 18 games played in June

 Orioles vs. Rays MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 12-4 in their last 16 games overall, are 19-8 in their last 27 road matchups and are 15-6 in their last 21 divisional contests.
-On the other side, the Rays are just 3-8 in their last 11 games versus the Orioles, are 3-9 in their last 12 home matchups and are 1-5 in their last six games when playing Baltimore at home.
+The Orioles are 13-4 in their last 17 games overall, are 20-8 in their last 28 road matchups and are 16-6 in their last 22 divisional meetings.
+On the other side, the Rays are now 3-9 in their last 12 games versus the Orioles and are 3-10 in their last 13 matchups at Tropicana Field.